 - On the next page, tap Invite at the bottom

-- If you don’t have anyone in your Zoom contacts list yet, use the pop-up to send an invitation via email or message
+- If you don’t have anyone in your Zoom contacts list yet, use the pop-up to send a meeting invitation via email or message

 Starting a meeting this way is different from scheduling one.
 Immediate meetings aren’t very practical for gathering a large team or inviting many participants to join your meeting.
 If you do need to have a meeting with a large number of people, you’ll do better if you schedule your meeting.
 We will extensively cover how to schedule a meeting in another article.